SimonStJG/SimonStJG.github.io/_posts/2016-03-12-Building-a-Cajon.markdown

 title:  "Cajon"
 date:   2016-03-12 12:43:39 +0000
 tags: making
-thumbnail: cajon-thumbnail.jpg
+description: "Building a large percussive wooden box"
 ---

-A [Cajón](https://en.wikipedia.org/wiki/Caj%C3%B3n) is basically a huge wooden box which you sit on and then hit the front of to make a bass-y drum sound, or a snare-y sound if you put a snare in it.
+A [Cajón](https://en.wikipedia.org/wiki/Caj%C3%B3n) is a musical instrument which originated in Peru.
+It's a large wooden box which you sit on and then hit the front of to make a low drum sound, or a snare sound if you put a snare in it.

 ## Design ##

-It's a glorified wooden box made of plywood with a snare inside.
 The only important detail is that the front face needs to be made out of thinner plywood so it can act like the skin of a drum.

 ## Details ##